pgvector/pgvector/README.md

 ### Iterative Scan Options

-Since scanning a large portion of an approximate index is expensive, there are options to control when a scan ends
+Since scanning a large portion of an approximate index is expensive, there are options to control when a scan ends.

 #### HNSW